quantmind/pulsar/docs/source/apps/data/odm.rst

     # Create a new Instrument and save it to the backend server
     inst = models[Instrument].new(...)

+.. _mapper-dotted:

-* **Dotted notation** is an alternative and more pythonic way of achieving the same manager via an attribute of the :class:`.Mapper`, the attribute name is given by the :class:`.Model` metaclass :class:`~Meta.name`.
+* **Dotted notation** is an alternative and more pythonic way of achieving the same manager via an attribute of the :class:`.Mapper`, the attribute name is given by the :class:`.Model` metaclass :attr:`~.ModelMeta.name`.
   It is, by default, the class name of the model in lower case::

       query = models.instrument.query()
       inst = models.instrument.new(...)

-This interface is less verbose than the :ref:`dictionary notation <router-dict>` and, importantly, it reduces to zero the imports one has to write on python modules using your application, in other words it makes your application less dependent on the actual implementation of :class:`StdModel`.
+The :ref:`dotted notation <mapper-dotted>` is less verbose than the :ref:`dictionary notation <mapper-dict>` and, importantly, it allows to access models and their managers without the need to directly import the model definition.
+All you need is the :class:`.Mapper`.
+In other words it makes your application less dependent on the actual implementation of a :class:`.Model`.

 Create an instance
 ~~~~~~~~~~~~~~~~~~~~~~